 Introduce Just Like Me as a way to have fun and continue to get to know each other.

-Begin by naming a category, for example, "I like to swim."
-Anyone who also likes to swim responds with jazz hands (two waving hands) and says, "Just like me!" (without unmuting).
-Another category is named, and those who connect with it show jazz hands and say "Just like me!"
-The goal is to find inclusive categories so that everyone gets a chance to show they feel the same, as well as more personal categories that help students connect with others.
+Begin by naming something you like, for example, "I like to swim."
+Anyone who also likes to swim responds with jazz hands (two waving hands) and says "Just like me" (while remaining muted).
+Continue with other statements.
+Try to use inclusive statements so that everyone gets a chance to show they feel the same, as well as more personal ones that help students connect with others.
 Remind students to notice who has something in common with them.

+Use statements that reflect what students have shared about themselves so far in the first week of school.
+When students are ready, let them lead the activity.
 Suggested categories:

-- Activities (I like to build, I like playing on the computer, etc.) - Feelings (I'm excited to be a third grader, I'm nervous about the first day of school, etc.) - Foods (I like pizza, I like fruit, etc.)
+- Favorite animals ("I like elephants.") - Hobbies/pastimes students enjoy outside of school ("I like to use sidewalk chalk.") - Books/stories students like ("I like the book .")

-Display the message on a whiteboard or screen prior to the meeting.
+Morning message: In-Person Virtual Display the message on a whiteboard or screen prior to the meeting.
 At this time, read the message aloud to students for the first day.

-Happy First Day of School, Third Graders!!

-I am so excited for this first day of school, even though it will be a little different for all of us.
-I'm looking forward to getting to know each of you and find out all you've learned in second grade.

-Have a great first day!

-Tell students that each day the message will be displayed for them to read when they enter the classroom.
-They will read it on their own before the Morning Meeting so they're prepared to read it together at the end of the meeting.

 Display the message on the screen prior to the meeting.
 At this time, read the message aloud to students for the first day.

-Happy First Day of School, Third Graders!!
+[Date] [Date] Happy First Day of School, Fourth Graders!
+Happy First Day of School, Fourth Graders!
 I am so excited for this first day of school, even though it will be a little different for all of us.
-I'm looking forward to getting to know each of you and find out all you've learned in second grade.
+I'm looking forward to getting to know each of you and find out all you've learned in third grade.
+I am so excited for this first day of school, even though it will be a little different for all of us.
+I'm looking forward to getting to know each of you and find out all you've learned in third grade.
 Have a great first day!

-Tell students that each day they will see the message displayed on a slide when they log in each morning.
-They should read it on their own before you read it with them at the end of Morning Meeting.
+Have a great first day!
+[Closing and signature] [Closing and signature] Tell students that each day the message will be displayed for them to read when they enter the classroom.
+They will read it on their own before the meeting so they're prepared to read it together at the end of Morning Meeting.
+Tell students that each day they will see the mes- sage displayed on a slide and that they should first read it on their own before you read it with them at the end of the meeting.

+Week 1 \cdot Day 2